apilayer/restcountries/README.md

 Branches
 ---------
 ##### dev
-* well.. dev environment. play around in here before committing to other branches<br />
+* play around and make all changes here and, when ready, commit to other branches for new release
 * using java7 and servlet api 3

 ##### master